Ratip Kazancıgil

-Ratip Kazancıgil (1920 – 12 August 2017) was a Turkish medical doctor, history researcher and academician.
+Ratip Kazancıgil (1920 – 12 August 2017) was a Turkish medical doctor, history researcher and academic.
+He was born in Malatya in 1920.

-In addition to his work in public health in Edirne, he also served as the Mayor of Edirne in 1955.
-Süheyl Ünver became known as "Edirne Lover" after Rifat Osman and Hafız Rakım Ertür.
+In addition to his work in public health in Edirne, he also served as the mayor of Edirne in 1955.
+Süheyl Ünever became known as "Edirne Lover" after Rifat Osman and Hafız Rakım Ertür.

 Life

-He was born in Malatya in 1920.
 He completed his primary, secondary and high school education in Malatya.
 He entered Istanbul University Faculty of Medicine in 1937 and graduated in 1943.